 Lindenwood University offers a bachelor of arts (BA) in education with middle school certification, which requires 48-50 credit hours in middle school education and 3-6 credit hours in methods of teaching.
 Topics of study include psychology of teaching and learning, education of the exceptional child, middle school psychology, and more.

 For undergraduate students, your major will be middle school education with the appropriate content area.

-You must pass all sections of the Missouri General Education Assessment to be admitted into the Department of Teacher Education.
+You must meet all requirements to be admitted into the Department of Teacher Education.

 Master of Arts in Teaching Students

 If you are a MAT student, you are encouraged to examine the Missouri course requirements or competencies for your intended subject area.
 You should meet with an advisor to determine if any additional undergraduate content coursework is necessary.

 The education requirements for secondary and middle school MAT students are similar; however, middle school certification requires fewer content credit hours but four additional education courses.
 To expedite certification, you should select a content area that closely aligns with your undergraduate major.

 What Can I Do With Middle School Certification from Lindenwood University?

 When you complete your degree in middle school education from Lindenwood University, you are a certified teacher ready to teach grades 5-9 in the classroom.
 The Occupational Outlook Handbook at the Bureau of Labor Statistics is an excellent resource for you as you plan your career, whether it be staying with your middle school certification or pursuing other certifications enabling you to teach other grade levels or subjects.